uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/software_development_info.rst

    It is likely that you are reading this document where it has been published online; if you build the documentation locally, then by default, the output ends up in ``docs_src/sphinx/build/html``.
+ * Doxygen output.
+Similar to Sphinx, Doxygen is a documentation processing tool that scans source files and can create a variety of output formats.
+Doxygen for this project is configured to analyze the C++ source files and generate an interactive html page with detailed call graphs and text parsed from the C++ files.
  * The ``--help`` flag for ``dvmdostem`` and many of the scripts in the ``scripts/`` directory.
 This info is generally specific usage information for the given tool.